 Storm Mountain Lodge

-Storm Mountain Lodge has some of the best cabins in Banff National Park and is the best cabins near Lake Louise.
+Storm Mountain Lodge has some of the best cabins in Banff National Park and among the best cabins near Lake Louise.
 If you’re a true outdoor lover who enjoys the experience of removing yourself from everyone and everything, a cabin in the forest offers a true outdoor escape, and Storm Mountain Lodge has one that’ll meet all your backcountry needs.

 Baker Creek Mountain Resort

-- Address — Bow Valley Parkway (GPS)
+- Address: Bow Valley Parkway (GPS)

-- Booking.com — Baker Creek Mountain Resort
+- Booking.com: Baker Creek Mountain Resort

-- Hotels.com – Baker Creek
+- Expedia: Baker Creek

 - Full Review of Our Stay: A Magical Stay at Baker Creek Mountain Resort